gnames/gnfinder/README.md

 echo "Parus major sp. n." | gnfinder
 ```

-There is aldo a [tutorial] about processing many PDF files
+There is also a [tutorial] about processing many PDF files in parallel.

 ### Usage as a library